-Ms. Sparrevohn asked for comment from the MAC.
+Ms. Sparrevoln asked for comment from the MAC.

-Ms. Ehrlich questioned if there would be any additional types of information included in the packet.
+Ms. Ehrlich questioned if there was going to be any additional types of information included in the packet.

 Dr. Byrne responded that the chart was just one component of the overall packet and that there was interest in including a detailed history of midwifery in California.